-***Students must attend all 4 days in order to receive credit for the course.
+***Students must attend all 3 days of the ICISF training in order to receive credit for the course.

-The typical ICISF registration fee for this course is $525.00, but we are glad to be able to bring it to you for the nominal fee of $50, to cover the cost of 2 textbooks and certification.
+The typical ICISF registration fee for this course is $525.00, but we are glad to be able to bring it to you at no cost.
+Virginia law enforcement officers, dispatchers and members of Virginia police CISM/peer teams may attend this training at no cost.

-Questions concerning Virginia Law Enforcement Assistance Program or training content may be directed to Kit Cummings at email@example.com or (540) 230-9838.
+Questions concerning Virginia Law Enforcement Assistance Program or training content may be directed to Adam Blevins at email@example.com or (540) 817-9736.

 ICISF Assisting Individuals in Crisis